top of page

 Paul Smith

-A genuine character.
+A true visionary, a genuine character.

 Accolades

-A member since Sidmouth XI's inception
+Member since Sidmouth XI’s inception

-Former president for seven seasons
+Former President for seven seasons

-Former captain
+Former Captain

 An all-round good bloke — your friend and mine